 The General Partner has a Board Compensation Committee composed of Messrs.
 Calvert, Condron and Holloway and Ms. Slutsky.
 The Board Compensation Committee is responsible for compensation and compensation related matters, including, but not limited to, responsibility and authority for determining bonuses, contributions and awards under most employee incentive plans or arrangements, amending or terminating such plans or arrangements or any welfare benefit plan or arrangement or adopting any new incentive, fringe benefit or welfare benefit plan or arrangement.
 The Option Committee, consisting of Mr. Holloway and Ms. Slutsky, is responsible for granting options under Alliance Capital's 1993 Unit Option Plan.
 The 1997 Option Committee, consisting of Messrs.
 Calvert, Condron and Holloway and Ms. Slutsky, is responsible for granting options under Alliance Capital's 1997 Long Term Incentive Plan.
 The Unit Option and Unit Bonus Committee, consisting of Messrs.
-Holloway and Condron and Ms. Slutsky, is responsible for granting awards under Alliance Capital's Unit Bonus Plan.
-The Board Compensation Committee, Option Committee, Unit Option and Unit Bonus Committee and 1997 Option Committee consult with a Management Finance Committee consisting of Messrs.
+Holloway and Condron and Ms. Slutsky, is responsible for granting awards under Alliance Capital's 1997 Option Committee consult with a Management Finance Committee consisting of Messrs.
 Calvert, Carifa and Sanders with respect to matters within their authority.
 The Committee under the SCB Deferred Compensation Award Plan consisting of Messrs.
 Sanders and Hertog is responsible for granting awards under the SCB Deferred Compensation Award Plan.
-The Century Club Plan.
-Committee, Capital's Century Club Plan.
+The Century Club Plan Committee, consisting of Messrs.
+Carifa and Laughlin, is responsible for granting awards under Alliance Capital's Century Club Plan.